CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

 ## Follow-Up Manager (Marketing Suite)

-Within the [flowchart editor](./follow-up-manager-ms) you can chain boxes together to create advanced campaigns using followups.
-It has been specifically designed with marketeers in mind.
-If you have Javascript programming experience the advanced mode can also be a really powerful tool, as it allows you to define your own logic.
+With the [flowchart editor](./follow-up-manager-ms) you can create simple or created follow-ups by simply chaining boxes together.
+The user-friendly interface makes it a great tool for users inexperienced with followups.
+Those with more technical knowledge can enable the advanced mode to get access to powerful features, for example Javascript evaluation and execution boxes to write your own logic.

 ### When to use the Marketing Suite flowchart editor?

 The Marketing Suite flowchart editor is the best option for you in the following cases:

-    * You're new to follow-ups and want the most user-friendly editor.
+    - You're new to follow-ups and want the most user-friendly editor.
-    * You want to trigger actions when users unsubscribe.
+    - You want use link clicks, profile modifications and unsubscribes as triggers.
-    * You want to re-use follow-up actions.
+    - You want to re-use follow-up actions.
-    * You want to execute additional or complex checks.
+    - You want to execute additional or complex checks.
-    * You want to use your own Javascript code to write checks and actions.
+    - You want to use your own Javascript code to write checks and actions.

 ## Follow-Up Manager (Publisher)